Vacaville Trucking Accident Lawyer

 In accidents caused by driver negligence, the circumstances can be highly diverse.
 These circumstances are described below.

 - Distracted driving: Distracted driving is one of the most common forms of negligence that causes trucking accidents.
-This includes drivers eating while driving, using their cell phone while driving, and examining maps or GPS while driving.
+This includes drivers eating while driving, using their cell phones while driving, and examining maps or GPS while driving.
 Anything that takes a driver’s eyes from the road is considered distracted driving and can be seen as negligence.

 - Aggressive driving: Road rage is a common driving problem, but especially dangerous with drivers of semi-trucks.